Jake-Olsen/blog/_posts/2019-07-05-Blog_Theme_Update.markdown

 Then work through the errors to get Jekyll to work again.
 I just copied my posts over to the test site which came up with no issues.
 I also altered the about page, and 404 page to my liking.
 I'm sure I'll improve them in the future :)

-After I get the extra links at the top altered along with the site's color theme.
-Hopefully I'll make it live on the internet on [GitHub Pages](https://pages.github.com/).
+After I got the extra links at the top altered along with the site's color theme.
+I made it live on the internet on [GitHub Pages](https://pages.github.com/).